Dustsix/WWWD-PSMC/README.md

-# White-winged Wood Duck Genome Assembly and Pairwise Sequentially Markovian Coalescent (PSMC)
+# White-winged Wood Duck Genome Assembly and Pairwise Sequentially Markovian Coalescent (PSMC) Evalution

 For the Practical Computing (BIOL 6220) Final Project, we used 10x Genomics data from a White-winged Wood Duck (WWWD) to generate a whole genome to be used in a Pairwise Sequentially Markovian Coalescent (PSMC) evaluation.